Rays vs. Phillies Player Props Betting Odds

 Franco Stats

-- Franco has put up 90 hits with 21 doubles, four triples, nine home runs and 29 walks.
-He has driven in 43 runs with 26 stolen bases.
+- Franco has 92 hits with 21 doubles, four triples, 10 home runs and 29 walks.
+He has driven in 44 runs with 27 stolen bases.

 Franco Recent Games